slampalo/misc/cheatsheet.md

 `git restore [OPTIONS] PATH_or_FILE_or_DIRECTORY` = Discard all changes that are not staged
 - `--staged ` = Unstage staged changes

 `git commit [OPTIONS]` = Commit all staged changes ()
 <!-- - `-F FILE` =  -->
 - `-m COMMENT` = Commit with the given COMMENT

 `git log` = View commit History

 ### **_Remote repository_**

+> Before pushing your committed changes to the github or any git repositories you have to connect yours to it.

 `git remote add [OPTIONS] REMOTE_NAME REMOTE_URL` = Connect to remote repository (custom REMOTE_NAME)
 - `-f` = Immediately fetch remote repository after setup the connection